Skip to main content

 Section 3.5 Measuring in Different Dimensions

-Linear objects, like lines and segments, are one-dimensional.
-The only finite one-dimensional object is a line segment which is bounded by two endpoints.
-Length is the measurement of the interior space of a line segment.
-The length is also the distance between the endpoints.
-In a linear space, all objects lie on a single line. we move only forward and backward along that line.
+What does it mean to measure the interior of a geometric object?
+It depends on the object and the context.
+A line segment is a finite one-dimensional object bounded by two endpoints.
+Length can be thought of as the measure of the interior space of a line segment, namely the distance between the endpoints.
+In a one-dimensional space, all objects lie on a single line. we move only forward and backward along that line.
 There is no height or width.

 Two-dimensional geometry is the study of objects lying in a plane.
-Two-dimensional objects include polygons, circles, and other figures.
-A closed two-dimenional figure will be bounded by linear and/or curved segments that separate the interior of the figure from the rest of the plane, which we refer to as the exterior of the figure.
-The measure of the interior of a figure is called its area and involves both length and width.
-This second dimension, width, is measured in a direction perpendicular to that of length.
-A plane will also include objects of smaller dimension, such as one-dimensional lines and zero-dimensional points.
-We cannot measure area of these smaller dimensional objects.
+Two-dimensional objects include polygons, circles, and other figures that can be drawn on a flat surface.
+A closed two-dimensional figure will be bounded by linear and/or curved segments that separate the interior of the figure from the rest of the plane, which we refer to as the exterior of the figure.
+The measure of the interior of a two-dimensional figure is called its area and involves both length and width.
+Of course, the boundary of the planar figure can also be measured, but the boundary consists of one-dimensional objects; namely, line segments and curves.

 In three-dimensional geometry, we have length, width, and a third direction called depth (or height).
-The geometrical solids studied in this section including prisms, cylinders, cones, pyramids, and polyhedra are examples of three-dimensional solids.
+The geometrical solids studied in Chapter 3, including prisms, cylinders, cones, pyramids, and polyhedra, are examples of three-dimensional solids.
+The measurement of the interior space of a geometrical solid is called volume.
 Each three-dimensional solid is bounded by surfaces which may include polygons, circles, and other two-dimensional objects.
-The measurement of the interior space of a geometrical solid is called volume.
+Since these surfaces are two-dimensional, we use area to describe the size of the boundary.
+The total of the area of these bounding surfaces is given the appropriate name, surface area.

-How does the change in the length in one or more directions affect the size of a figure’s interior?
+How does the change in the length in one or more directions affect the area of a figure’s interior?
+How does it affect the size of its boundary?

 (a) Growth and Area.